 This test simulates a failover while the primary site and all its storage domains remain active, allowing users to continue working in the primary site.
-For this to happen you will need to disable replication between the primary storage domains and the replicated (secondary) storage domains.
-During this test the primary site will be unaware of the failover activities on the secondary site.
+To enable this scenario, you must disable replication between the primary storage domains and the replicated (secondary) storage domains.
+During this test the primary site is unaware of the failover activities on the secondary site.